jonspraggins/MMM-GFDA/README.md

 Second line.
 ```

-### External Compliment File
+### External File
 You may specify an external file that contains the three gfda arrays.
-This is particularly useful if you have a
+This is particularly useful if you have additional
-large number of gfdas and do not wish to crowd your `config.js` file with a large array of gfdas.
+advice and do not wish to crowd your `config.js` file with a large array of advice.
 Adding the `remoteFile` variable will override an array you specify in the configuration file.

 This file must be straight JSON.
 Note that the array names need quotes